Sikaiana/ref_ethics/README.md

 scientific and public community.
 The ‘publish or peerish’ pressure, especially on early career scientists, is continuing to push into this direction.
-One identified step to break this dilema is to support ‘ethical’ journals, for example by preferentially citing works havin gopted for these journals [(Receveur et al. 2024)](https://doi.org/10.1111/ele.14395).
+One identified step to break this dilema is to support ‘ethical’ journals, for example by preferentially citing works having opted for these journals [(Receveur et al. 2024)](https://doi.org/10.1111/ele.14395).

 #### 2 Functions